rahul-gharat/dronahq-docs/docs/reference/connectors/gmail.md

 ## Configuring API Connector in DronaHQ

 Add a `Account name`.
-Then click `Save`, it will open a pop-up window askinging you to sign-in into your Google account.
+Then click `Save`, it will open a pop-up window asking you to sign-in into your Google account.
 Continue with the steps and give access to DronaHQ to connect with your Google ID and its information.

 <figure>
   <Thumbnail src="/img/reference/connectors/gmail/signin.png" alt="Sign-in to your Google account" />